by Bryan & Heather

 That said, there are regrettably no photographs of the entire town as it was in its heyday to compare with the modern wilderness, and the on-site interpretation of Cahawba’s Civil War prisoner of war camp, Castle Morgan, is curiously light, especially considering that its former inmates were the only soldiers not from Andersonville involved in the Sultana steamboat disaster (though the Visitors’ Center has a great binder with all known information for each soldier held there).
 It’s also unfortunate that, unless you’re taking advantage of the park’s canoe put-in, neither the Cahaba nor the Alabama is visible any longer through the dense underbrush, at least in the summer.

 We’ll take a mixed bag, though, when it comes to a park that we weren’t ever sure would have interpretation beyond the Visitors’ Center when we first started planning our trip.
-For the discerning visitor, Cahawba can serve as anything from a historical romp through nature (bikes are available along with the canoes, and trails abound), an obscure Civil War pilgrimage, a reminder the America’s original frontier and boom towns lay quite close to the metropolises of the East Coast, or even cause to reflect on just how fleeting our human civilization can be.
+For the discerning visitor, Cahawba can serve as anything from a historical romp through nature (bikes are available along with the canoes, and trails abound), an obscure Civil War pilgrimage, a reminder that America’s original frontier and boom towns lay quite close to the metropolises of the East Coast, or even cause to reflect on just how fleeting our human civilization can be.
 Whichever might appeal to you, it’s well worth the visit.